MinAungThu/GCC-PHAT/README.md

 ## Process of GCC-PHAT for two microphones -

 1. We have two audio samples (500 Hz)  with similar amplitude but just a difference in phase (with a delay of 5 samples).

 ![](https://github.com/MinAungThu/GCC-PHAT/blob/main/resources/Figure_1.png)

-3. To remove some noise, they will be processed in a windowing function.
+2. To remove some noise, they will be processed in a windowing function.

 ![](https://github.com/MinAungThu/GCC-PHAT/blob/main/resources/Figure_2.png)

-5. Then, we will apply a Fast Fourier Transform, to change them from the time domain to frequency domain.
+3. Then, we will apply a Fast Fourier Transform, to change them from the time domain to frequency domain.

 ![](https://github.com/MinAungThu/GCC-PHAT/blob/main/resources/Figure_3.png)

-7. In the frequency domain, we will calculate the cross-power spectrum with phase transform of those two signals.
+4. In the frequency domain, we will calculate the cross-power spectrum with phase transform of those two signals.
 Basically, this is the cross correlation in frequency domain.

 ![](https://github.com/MinAungThu/GCC-PHAT/blob/main/resources/Figure_4.png)

-9. Then, we apply an inverse fourier transform to change that cross power spectrum function in the frequency domain into the time domain.
+5. Then, we apply an inverse fourier transform to change that cross power spectrum function in the frequency domain into the time domain.
 In time domain, the cross-power spectrum becomes cross correlation.

-10. Afterwards, we can take the argmax (the input value that can make the highest value) of the cross-correlation function as TDOA.
+6. Afterwards, we can take the argmax (the input value that can make the highest value) of the cross-correlation function as TDOA.
+Once we divide the argmax in samples by sampling frequency (Hz), we will obtain

 ![](https://github.com/MinAungThu/GCC-PHAT/blob/main/resources/Figure_5.png)

 In mathematical Terms, it is like this -

 ![](resources/maths.png)